List of contents:

 - Here you can add more blank windows for uploading the individual subtitle files.

 Writing the captions in the required format is quite time-consuming, especially when you want to create subtitles for a longer video.
 Of course, there are several free and easy to use software solutions for editing subtitles that will make the work much easier.
-Although none of them is able to export WebVTT format, there are a few ways to get around that.
+Although none of them are able to export WebVTT format, there are a few ways to get around that.

 Fps should of course be set in accordance with your video and Structure must be in the format hh:mm:ss.zzz